JovanZdravkovic/TaskJournalBackend/README.md

 # TaskJournalBackend

 **TaskJournalBackend** is the repository for the backend REST api of Task Journal application.
-The backend api is written in Golang, primarily utilizing standard library and pgx library for database connection.
+The backend api is written in Golang, primarily utilizing the Go standard library and pgx library for database connection.
 The latest production version (main branch) is hosted on [taskjournal.online/api](https://taskjournal.online/api).

 ## Installation and requirements